pathwaycom/pathway/examples/projects/ag2-multiagent-rag/README.md

 ## Introduction

 This project combines two powerful frameworks:
-- **Pathway** continuously indexes documents in real-time using its streaming engine, serving them through a VectorStoreServer REST API
+- **Pathway Live Data Framework** continuously indexes documents in real-time using its streaming engine, serving them through a VectorStoreServer REST API
-- **AG2** orchestrates multiple AI agents (Researcher + Analyst) that query Pathway's index as a tool during their conversation
+- **AG2** orchestrates multiple AI agents (Researcher + Analyst) that query Pathway Live Data Framework's index as a tool during their conversation

-The key advantage: Pathway re-indexes documents automatically whenever they change, so AG2 agents always query the **latest** version of the knowledge base — no manual re-indexing required.
+The key advantage: The Pathway Live Data Framework re-indexes documents automatically whenever they change, so AG2 agents always query the **latest** version of the knowledge base — no manual re-indexing required.

 ## Prerequisites